JonathanFerreirar/cine-explorer/README.md

 <h2>Description</h2>

 It was a chalenge sent to me for a company to test my habilitis, this aplications consume tha api from the TMBD (The Movie Database) is a incrible api that you can use the build incrible projects.
-The website features a responsive design and utilizes popular web technologies such as HTML, CSS, JavaScript, react, BootStrap, Axios, React-icons, Api-Context.
+The website features a responsive design and utilizes popular web technologies such as HTML, CSS, JavaScript, NextJS, BootStrap, Axios, React-icons, Api-Context.
 The user interface includes a navigation bar, home section and a details section.
 <h2>Main difficulties</h2>

 <h3>Keep data</h3>